dankimio/dankimio.github.io/about.md

 title: Dan Kim
 ---

 I'm a backend and mobile app developer working at BinaryBlitz.
-This is my blog where I post mostly about software development and traveling.
+This is my blog where I mostly write about software development and traveling.

 You can find me on the internet: